Julia Görges: 2005–2008

 In 2005, she began her career on the ITF Women's Circuit, playing in seven tournaments and losing in the first round in five of them.
 In 2006 and 2007 she continued to play mostly ITF tournaments.
 In 2006, she won the Wahlstedt and Bielefeld tournaments.
 In 2007, she won tournaments in Antalya and Bucharest and made her first WTA Tour main draw appearances, the highlight of which was a semifinal in Stockholm, where she lost to Vera Dushevina in three sets.
-Görges made her Grand Slam main draw debut at the US Open, losing to Justine Henin in the first round in straight sets.
+Görges made her major main-draw debut at the US Open, losing to Justine Henin in the first round in straight sets.
 In 2008, Görges continued to play in a mix of ITF and WTA Tour events.
 Her best performances were reaching the semifinals of the Slovenia Open, where she lost to Anabel Medina Garrigues, and a quarterfinal-loss to Olga Govortsova in the Cellular South Cup.

 She made her top-100 debut in the rankings after the French Open.
-She won her first Grand Slam main-draw match at Wimbledon, where she upset the 23rd seed Katarina Srebotnik in a three-hour, 41-minute first-round match.
+She won her first major main-draw match at Wimbledon, where she upset the 23rd seed Katarina Srebotnik in a three-hour, 41-minute first-round match.
 However, she bowed out in the second round to Marina Erakovic, in straight sets.